 I shrugged.
 “Hormones tend to do that.”
 I didn’t speak of the visions.
 They seemed a dangerous thing to speak of.

 He nodded.
 “Any fun ones to share?”

-I had told him about strange pregnancy dreams in the past, but seeing as I was pregnant almost all of the last seven years, that or pumping, I had grown tired of sharing the weirdness of hormones.
+I had told him about strange pregnancy dreams in the past, but seeing as I was pregnant almost all of the last seven years, that or pumping milk for the babies, I had grown tired of sharing the weirdness of hormones.
 I wanted my body and imagination back as my own.
 Images of my mostly unused art studio filled me with longing.